-The Tor Bridge Partnership comprises four schools with a single governing body.
-The schools; Tor Bridge High, Tor Bridge Primary, Plym Bridge Nursery School and Children’s Centre and Downham School are located on one brand new campus at Estover in north-east Plymouth, built as a Building Schools for the Future (BSF) project between 2009 and 2012.
+The Tor Bridge Partnership comprises four schools: Tor Bridge High, Tor Bridge Primary, Plym Bridge Nursery School and Children’s Centre and Cann Bridge School are located on one campus at Estover in north-east Plymouth, built as a Building Schools for the Future (BSF) project between 2009 and 2012.

 We are an extremely ambitious team; the design and operational purpose of Tor Bridge is to give learners of all ages in all four schools access to all of the facilities on site.
-All of the facilities and resources are therefore jointly owned by the Partnership.
+Our motto is: stronger together, creating better futures.

-The Leadership Team (Bridgehead) comprises the leaders of the four Partnership schools and is led by Executive Principal Michael Loveman, who is also the Headteacher of Cann Bridge School; Brian Lee, Headteacher of Plymbridge Nursery School and Children's Centre; Cathryn Tompkins, Headteacher of Tor Bridge Primary; Liz Dunstan, Principal of Tor Bridge High.
+The Leadership Team (Bridgehead) comprises the leaders of the four partnership schools who work together collaboratively to further the aims of the partnership.
+They are: Michael Loveman, Headteacher of Cann Bridge School, Brian Lee, Headteacher of Plym Bridge Nursery School, Cathryn Tompkins, Headteacher of Tor Bridge Primary and Liz Dunstan, Principal of Tor Bridge High.